sidkshatriya/rd/README.md

 ### Recording traces

 `rd` cannot record its own traces at this point in time.
 It can, however, process traces previously recorded by `rr`.
-Make sure these traces are recorded with the `-n` flags (disabled syscallbuf). `rd` will support syscallbuf recordings in the future.
+Make sure these traces are recorded with the `-n` flag (disabled syscallbuf). `rd` will support syscallbuf recordings in the future.

 ```bash
 rr record -n <program to be recorded>